Garmin 810 review

 I'd been using the 810 since 2013 and on the whole I was still happy with it right up until the summer of 2022, when sadly it fell off and was run over and smashed by a lorry!

 I bought it as a small neat device to enjoy planning a course on my laptop, then following that course on my 810 and for that role it did prove ideal.
-Garmin connect course planning is getting much better but it's behind the free competition; I still use www.alltrails.com.
+Garmin connect course planning is getting much better but it's behind the free competition, still sending me down 'one way' streets the wrong way is to me living in a South London Suburb a bit of a deal breaker; so I still use the free version www.alltrails.com which doesn't do that!
 I had no intention of updating as it still did all I wanted it to, arguably quite impressive for a piece of tech nine years old; my home made power button continued to work perfectly!

 Summer 2022, my '810' fell off and was run over by a lorry, I replaced it with the '830'...........including a 'Garmin Tether'.

 As I have said, overall I have been happy with 'Garmin' and decided to stay with the brand.
 The replacement considerations were the Garmin Edge 530, 830, and 1040, plus I also really like the Explore 2 interms of features but the battery life being is not quite as impressive as the others.
-For me in the summer of 2022 the clear winner was the 830 as the 1040 is too big for my liking.
+For me in the summer of 2022 the clear winner was the 830 as the 1040 is too big for my liking (in 2024 I would choose the 840).
 The 530 is in many ways a cheaper version of the 830 but with 'buttons' versus 'swipe screen', the latter is far more intuitive to use plus as it's a 'button' that failed on my 810 the 830 was my personal choice over the 530.

-Initial findings compared to my old 810 is that although overall the unit is smaller as you can see in that picture above the screen size isn't actually that much different, being slightly wider but not quite as high; in use it is so similar I can't really tell any difference.
+Overall the unit is smaller as you can see in that picture above the screen size isn't actually that much different, being slightly wider but not quite as high; in use it is so similar I can't really tell any difference.
 In reality for me it ticks all the same boxes the 810 but with bigger ticks; longer lasting battery, much brighter screen, neater design and bearing in mind the demise of my 810 this one has a 'Tether' that allows you to secure the unit to the bike handlebar.
 I only bought the head unit as the cadence sensor still works from the 810.
-The settings and menus are similar, you can definitely tell it has the same DNA, I still use www.alltrails.com to compose a course and upload them to the unit in the same way; I have to say the transition has been quite painless.
+The settings and menus are similar, you can definitely tell it has the same DNA, I still use www.alltrails.com to compose a course and upload them to the unit in the same way; I have to say the transition has been quite painless, it ticks all the same boxes but with bigger ticks; I love it!

 I've replaced my broken 810 with the 830.